 What is the hospital information system?

-A Hospital Information System (HIS) – also called a Hospital Management System (HMS) or Hospital Management Software, is a comprehensive, integrated healthcare software platform that centralizes clinical, administrative, and financial data across a hospital.
+Hospital Information System (HIS) – also called Hospital Management System (HMS), Hospital Management Information System (HMIS), or Hospital Information Management System (HIMS) – is a comprehensive, integrated healthcare software platform that centralizes clinical, administrative, and financial data across a hospital.

 Unlike standalone tools such as Electronic Medical Records (EMR) or Electronic Health Records (EHR), an HIS connects every department into a unified ecosystem covering patient management, clinical documentation, scheduling, inventory, billing, and regulatory compliance.